-That’s because until that date, trainees (and anyone else) could stay in Switzerland as long as they wanted if they held an EU passport.
+That’s because until that date, trainees could stay in Switzerland and get a work permit after their course as long as they held an EU passport.

 But British trainees became “Third Nation Nationals” as when Brexit happened, as there wasn’t a new deal to take the place of the old EU-Swiss one.

 You could say they fell into a Black Hole – not EU members, but not complete outsiders.
 And the only legal position was to get treated as Third Nation Nationals.

 You can – but you don’t need one for a normal course.

 A ten week course is, for example, 71 days.
 And you can stay in the Schengen Area (which Switzerland is a part of) for 90 days.